Spiritual Maturity

 Conclusion

-We are honored and responsible for building up, strengthening, and serving each other sincerely.
-The Scriptures in 1 Corinthians 12 encourage us to utilize our gifts effectively.
-If we are serving as leaders, our responsibility is not limited to using only our gifts but helping and providing the opportunity for other believers to use their gifts.
+We are honored and entrusted with the responsibility of building each other up, strengthening our community, and serving one another sincerely.
+The Scriptures in 1 Corinthians 12 remind us to utilize our God-given gifts effectively.
+As leaders, our role extends beyond simply using our gifts; we must also create opportunities for other believers to discover and deploy their unique gifts.

 Please click on "Divine Love" to continue.